25 Destinations Travelers Can't Stop Dreaming About

-One of the hottest up-and-comers in tourism is Lisbon, the capital city of Portugal.
-Situated on a beautiful river with plenty of sunshine, palm trees, delicious food and attractions, it's no wonder Tripadvisor has the glamorous city on its top 20 list.
+One of the hottest up-and-comers in tourism is Lisbon, the capital of Portugal.
+Situated on a beautiful river with plenty of sunshine, delicious food and attractions, this city will charm your pants off.
 You'll find museums, parks, fortresses and palaces, as well as the UNESCO World Heritage site, the Belem Tower.

 Stay: Corpo Santo Lisbon

 Within walking distance to many of Lisbon's biggest sites and attractions, the Corpo Santo Lisbon is a five-star property offering a free walking tour to help newcomers acclimate to the city.
 For a taste of nature, it also fronts the lovely River Tagus.

 Outside of Cancun, in the Riviera Maya, awaits the bustling city of Playa del Carmen.
 While you can enjoy the Riviera's fantastic beaches and dazzling blue water, there's much more to recommend this destination, including shopping on 5th Avenue and nearby outdoor attractions like Mayan ruins, cenotes and rainforest adventures.

 You'll find all that at Xcaret Park, an outdoor lover's paradise with snorkeling and swimming holes, dolphin experiences, underground cave rivers, Mayan temples and cultural experiences.
 The only complaint we have is that there's so much to do, it's impossible to fit it all into one day.

 Stay: Rosewood Mayakoba